BinNguye/s2pk/README.md

 S2PK, or Sims 2 Package Manager, aims to provide a simple cross-platform solution to package management.

+💡 Why This Exists

+S2PK was created to address the need for a reliable and efficient cross-platform package management system for The Sims 2 on Linux and macOS.
+Players on these platforms often face challenges in managing mods due to the lack of a unified solution that their Windows counterparts solved a long time ago.

 ## 🛣️ Project Roadmap

 | Phase | Goal                                        | Status |